Build a menu with macros

 ]");

-Remarks: Keep in mind that this method will not allow you obtain any menu item handle.
-If they are neccesary to change some attributes (like enable/disable status) you will not be able to do so.
-However, if your menu only has commands, or checboxes and assigning a command is enough for you to react to an event, this is the prefered way to create a menu.
+Remarks: Keep in mind that this approach will not let you obtain any menu item handles.
+If handles are necessary to change attributes (such as enable/disable status), you will not be able to do so.
+However, if your menu only has commands or checkboxes, and assigning a command is enough for you to react to an event, this is the preferred way to create a menu.